molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 # How to deal with old browsers

 The crucial recurring question since the beginning of the web is: How to deal with browsers that do not support a certain web technology feature?
 The answer is always: It depends!
-It depends on how the HTML, CSS, JavaScript feature works, on the browser market share in the target audience, on the importance of the feature for the site, and much more.
+It depends on how the HTML, CSS, JavaScript feature works, on the browser market partition in the target audience, on the importance of the feature for the site, and much more.

 Progressive Enhancement and Graceful Degradation are best practices for dealing with old browsers and building interoperable sites.
 Based on support data, web authors decide whether to use the feature at all.
 They can test with browser versions that do not support the feature.
 How do old browsers deal with the new code?
 How does it affect the user experience?